wanelo/gossip_girl/README.md

 Gossip Girl?
 ---------

-Cause she quite agreeably listens to everything you say.
+Because she quite agreeably listens to everything you say.
 But then turns around and blabs to anyone who'll listen.

 Has nothing to do with the TV show, I swear.
 No, really.